lambdaR/blog/docs/development/running.md

 If you encounter issues:

-1. **Service not found errors**:
+### Service not found errors
 - Make sure all services are running
 - Check that the service names match (users, posts, comments)

-2. **Connection refused errors**:
+### Connection refused errors
 - Check that the services are running on the expected ports
 - Make sure no firewall is blocking the connections

-3. **Web interface not loading**:
+### Web interface not loading
 - Check that the web service is running
 - Verify that static files are in the correct location (`web/static/`)

-4. **Data persistence issues**:
+### Data persistence issues
 - Remember that the default store is in-memory
 - Data will be lost when services are restarted